btjimerson/yba-terraform/azure-single-region/README.md

 * Install [terrform-docs](https://terraform-docs.io/user-guide/installation/)

 ## Create your terraform variables file

 The easiest way to set the required variables is to use `terraform-docs`
 ```bash
 terraform-docs tfvars hcl . > myvars.auto.tfvars
 ```

+And then edit `myvars.auto.tfvars` to set your configuration variables.

 ## Installation